EVS-ATMOS/ARM-Azores/design_documents/xsapr2_clutter_blockage.rst

 These techniques (the DEM based and data based techniques) are general to any radar so can be easily transported to other systems within the ARM program.

+Finally we will also investigate looking at polarimetric data quality fingerprints of partial beam blockage such as those discussed in [3] and [4].

 Effort, staff and Impact
 ========================
 This task will be carried out by Scott Collis at Argonne National Laboratory with assistance from Jonathan Helmus as the task has components the cross aspects of the radar plan.
 It is expected this project, due to the complexity and need to capture data, will cross into FY17.
 A rough estimate is around 160 hours of effort.